 Finish all digging, unless you have a light, sandy soil.
-Light soils can usually be dug, and compost incorporated, just before cultivation.
-Do not apply compost or manure to land that is intended for root vegetables as this will encourage the roots to 'fang', producing two or more growing points per root.
+Light soils can usually be dug just before cultivation.
+Do not apply rich compost or manure to land that is intended for root vegetables as this will encourage the roots to 'fang', producing two or more growing points per root.

-With the warmer weather and increased light, many more vegetables can be got under way.
+With drier soil conditions, warmer weather and increased light, many more vegetables can be got under way.

-Carrots, parsley, turnips, cabbage, Brussels sprouts, summer cauliflower, early peas, summer spinach, lettuce and radishes can be sown outdoors, in a sheltered spot or under cloches.
-Once the seedlings are emerging strongly above the soil, remove the covering to prevent them becoming weak and drawn.
+The following can be sown outdoors in a sheltered spot or under cloches.
+Once the seedlings are emerging strongly, remove the covering to prevent them becoming weak and drawn.

 There is still time to plant out Jerusalem artichokes shallots and garlic.
 Autumn-sown onions can be planting out now - space them 15cm (6 in) apart.
 Frame raised summer cabbages sown last month and autumn sown cauliflowers can also be plant out onto their final positions.
 All should be planted firmly.